Jingxuaw/PRS-project_Your-Dietician/README.md

 # PRS-project_Your-Dietician

-pattern recognition systems project in National University of Singapore
+Your-Dietician is a project for Pattern Recognition Systems in National University of Singapore.

-The project includes diet suggestion, food recognition, calories calculation functions.
+The project includes BMI Calculation, Calorie Bank, Food Image Recognition, and Recipe Recommendation functions.
+All the functions are programmed based on Python and presented on a HTML page

+# Python library needed

+# Function display